rHermes/adventofcode/README.md

 The task itself is quite nice.
 For part 1 I just focused on just the single row, and in part two I actually used z3 to solve it!

+Having read the mega thread, this has a really nice solution!

 #### 11